HERE COMES THE SUN

 Enjoy the silence as the light spreads.
 Enjoy the light.
 Then see the light expand through the room, the neighborhood, the town, the country, and the world.

 Variation for the Summer Solstice: Build a fire outdoors, in a pit or a bowl, whatever is safe.

 Have the group circle the fire.
 Feel a flame ignite in the center of your being.
 Allow the warmth to permeate you.
 Let the light spread to and fill the circle.
 Then see the light expand through the neighborhood, the town, the country and the world.

-The Solstice is the ideal date – after dark, if you’re celebrating winter; while the sun is still up, in the southern hemisphere.
+The Solstice is the ideal date – after dark, if you’re celebrating winter or while the sun is still up for the summer.
 If that doesn’t fit your schedule, the night before or within two days after is also appropriate.